DHTMLX/docs-diagram/docs/shapes/configuration_properties.md

 # Shape properties

+{{note While specifying color values of the item, you can use the following formats: HEX, RGBA, RGB, HSL, or HSLA.}}

 ## Common properties

 - **type** - (*string*) the type of the shape (by default: "card" in the org chart mode, "topic" in the mindmap mode);